frankleekaimin/etherum-file-storage/README.md

 Decentralised file storage

 An basic web3 application + smart contract I created for an assignment.
 The purpose of this contract is to allow a server to prove to a client that a file is being stored on the blockchain.
 For demo purposes, the file is stored as a string.
-The smart contract works by paying out 2 ETH to the server when the server uploads the file to the smart contract for verification.
-(This function can only be executed once every 5 blocks mined).
-The smart contract will verify the file by checking its hash and file length (to prevent the server from cheating with a file that happens to have the same hash but smaller size).
+The smart contract will periodically (every 5 blocks) pay out 2 ETH to the server if the server uploads the customer's file to the smart contract for verification.
+The smart contract verifies the file by checking its hash and file length (to prevent the server from cheating with a file that happens to have the same hash but smaller size).

 To run this, do the following steps: